waldronmatt/groundwork/packages/lit-override/README.md

 While significantly better than other options, `adoptedStyleSheets` came with a few minor disadvantages.
 First, not all browsers supported it, so polyfilling it required a less-performant style tag injection method.
 In recent years, this is less of an issue now that all major browsers support it.
 This utility no longer supports polyfilling this behavior for older browsers.

 Secondly, if you want to preserve the original styles, you might need to use `!important` to override css properties shared between the two stylesheets.
 This can be mitigated if you remove the original stylesheet entirely.
+The tools here are built with this option in mind.

-### The whenDefined Promise and connectedCallback/slotchange Events
+## Race Conditions

 In order for overriding to work, the parent component needs a reliable way to know when `connectedCallback` has fired for child components.
 This has been a pressing topic in the web component community as seen in [this thread](https://github.com/WICG/webcomponents/issues/619).
 Luckily there is an easy workaround.